audioxide/data/data/posts/20150202-reviews-pixies-bossanova.md

 summary: Without the raw energy of Surfer Rosa and cohesiveness of Doolittle, Bossanova is simply a solid album from a remarkable band.
 week: 1
+blurb: Our first ever review.
+Reads like it too.
+In any case, the album can certainly boast a groove, but it lacks the edge of Pixies' best work.
 ---
 author: André
 review: Without the raw energy of *Surfer Rosa* and cohesiveness of *Doolittle*,